SILK ROAD RAIL ADVENTURE

 Most of our trips have a tip kitty because many cultures have interesting and diverse rules when it comes to tips.
 We’ve found it to be the easiest way to combat over-tipping, under-tipping or having the tip fall into the wrong hands.
 Our goal is for guests to relax and know that the complexities of tipping are taken care of, on their behalf.

-For your Silk Road adventure, we ask your contribution be: $250 USD and given to your guide on Day 1.
+For your Silk Road adventure, we ask your contribution be:

 On two occasions, you’ll be crossing land borders on foot, so a single case/bag with wheels is the best choice for this trip.